maelys-mcardle/adventure/documentation/4_entities.md

 ## Defining in-game text (".md" files)

-The text shown to the player is in a file written in a subset of the [Markdown language](https://en.wikipedia.org/wiki/Markdown).
+The text shown to the player is in files written in a subset of the [Markdown language](https://en.wikipedia.org/wiki/Markdown).

 At its most simplest, the files take on the following format: